 - Episode 46 is him reviewing a good game for once (Super Mario Bros.
 3).

-- Episode 102 is a making-of documentary which shows how James goes through the process of making an AVGN episode, ending on a three minute review of Barbie for the NES.
+- Episode 102 is a making-of documentary that shows how James goes through the process of making an AVGN episode, ending on a three-minute review of Barbie for the NES.

-- His review of the TMNT 3 movie as the self-described "Angry Movie Nerd".
+- His review of Teenage Mutant Ninja Turtles III as the self-described "Angry Movie Nerd".

 - The Polybius review barely even shows any footage of the game—the episode instead becomes a parody of Found Footage horror films and the urban legends surrounding the infamous arcade game.